skylere27/first/README.md

 # first
-Snippets from work I did on the Mad Mobile website redesign
+Snippets from my contributions to the Mad Mobile website redesign